What is a Definition Essay?

 An adjective essay focuses on creating a definition for an adjective.
 Common topics may include describing a “good” or “bad” friend, present, or law.
 The focus of the essay should explore the qualities and characteristics of a good friend or a bad present.

 Perfecting the Definition Essay Outline – and Beyond!

 Before sitting down to write a definition essay, you’ll need to make out all the parts to the whole.
 In other words, how, exactly, will you define the subject of the essay?
 You’ll need to consider all the different parts, or the gears, that make the clock work.
 Once you’ve brainstormed the parts, you’re ready to create an outline, and then write some paragraphs.
-This essay always contains an introduction, body paragraphs, and a conclusion.
+The outline for this essay is as easy as in five paragraph essay – it contains an introduction, body paragraphs, and a conclusion.
 The number of body paragraphs is determined by how many aspects you’re subject needs defined.
 This type of essay is exactly what it sounds like: it works to define a specific word or concept.

 Take Richard Brinsley Sheridan’s advice when writing: “Never say more than is necessary.”